 I am from Nantes, France.

-My first personal connection with outer space occurred during the arrival of Voyager 2 to the planetary system of Neptune.
+My first personal connection with space occurred during the arrival of Voyager 2 to the planetary system of Neptune.
 I was also excited when Voyager encountered Saturn, but the Neptune encounter is something I very much remember because I was 14 at the time.
 This encounter was timely for me because it determined my choice to study more science during high school.
-I still feel that both the Voyager missions have been very special missions: their observations gave rise to many questions, which have in part driven the past twenty years of space exploration.
+I still feel that both the Voyager missions have been very special missions: Their observations gave rise to many questions, which have in part driven the past twenty years of space exploration.

 It's really a privilege to work in this field.
 It's a lot of work, but it's very rewarding work.

 How did you end up working in the space program?

 I never thought that I would actually be doing planetary research: I graduated with a degree in geology and did a Ph.D. in terrestrial seismology at Nantes University.
 This was at the time when a new planetary science laboratory was implemented at Nantes University.
 Looking back, it was a particularly good thing to have benefited from a background in geology before becoming involved in planetary studies.

 Then I met a Cassini scientist in 2000 who hired me right after I graduated to do science planning engineering for the Cassini mission.
 I also got to brainstorm a little bit about the Jupiter Icy Moons Orbiter (JIMO) mission, the Titan and Saturn System mission, and some Enceladus orbiter concepts.

 Who inspired you?

 I have met a lot of very inspiring people.
 In terms of role models, Bonnie Buratti and Linda Spilker immediately come to mind.
 Dennis Matson has been a great mentor.
 He should write a book on mentoring, seriously.

 Torrence Johnson inspired my research.
 I remember a presentation he made a long time ago where he mentioned that one should not forget the small bodies (the "potatoes") as an important research focus.
 I was hooked!